adamsalter/sitemap_generator/README.md

 - Adheres to the ['Sitemap protocol specification'][sitemap_protocol]
 - Handles millions of links
 - Automatic Gzip of Sitemap files
+- Automatic ping of search engines to notify them of new sitemaps: Google, Yahoo, Bing, Ask, SitemapWriter
+- Won't clobber your old sitemaps if the new one fails to generate
 - Set the priority of links, change frequency etc
 - You control which links are included
 - You set the host name, so it doesn't matter if your application is in a subdirectory